Piano Practice: A Layer Cake Approach

 I’ve discussed before on my blog my view of the value of Scales and Arpeggios to the returning pianist .
 Have a read … you’ll see I don’t really get the point of doing them and so they are not part of my practice regime.
 I did hundreds of hours of them back in the day so I certainly know them all – I just no longer practice them.

 As a returning pianist, I’m also not really interested in trying to learn ‘simple’ repertoire.
 I have a recollection of being able to play at a certain level so want to play things that are at least at that level – if not beyond.
-Equally, I also have a very limited amount of time to practice so devoting lots of that time to Scales or Hanon just isn’t for me.
+Equally, I also have a very limited amount of time to practice so devoting lots of that time to Scales, Hanon or pieces that don’t inspire me just isn’t for me.
 Perhaps this is the wrong approach but time will tell.

-At any one point in time, I have a set of longer term projects that I think might take me a year or more to learn, and I try to have one or two things that I think I should be able to get reasonably under control within a month or two assuming I can practice for about an hour a day.
+At any one point in time, I have a set of longer term projects that I think might take me up to a year to learn.
+I also try to have one or two things that I think I should be able to get reasonably under control within a month or two assuming I can practice for about an hour a day.

 I’ve now adopted a different way of practicing that brought to mind the Layer Cake analogy.
-So, rather than waiting to find a problem, I pro-actively break down my pieces into elements that I’ll be able to tackle more easily, practice those until they are solid, and then add on the next layer.
+So, rather hammering through, I pro-actively break down my problems into things that I’ll be able to tackle more easily, practice those until they are solid, and then add on the next layer.

 I’m not saying I don’t need to figuratively speaking peel onions as I progress, but with proper planning I seem to spend less time now crying over them!